 Can visitors interact with the information in a variety of different ways?

 If we think of visitors who cannot see or hear perfectly, the ideas of multimedia-based content, digital text being displayed, or a touchscreen interactive may appear to be quite problematic, but they do not have to be!
 In the image, we see a photo of one of the many digital interactives at the Canadian Museum for Human Rights.
 This interactive is one of dozens at the museum equipped with a universal keypad, speech output, captioning, tactilely differentiable buttons, and many other design considerations.
-The digital interactive is usable by someone who is blind or low vision, deaf or hard of hearing, or has trouble performing complex physical gestures—and to a myriad of individuals that have limitations we cannot, nor try to, predict.
+The digital interactive is usable by someone who is blind or low vision, deaf or hard of hearing, or has trouble performing complex physical gestures—and to a myriad of individuals that have requirements and preferences we cannot, nor try to, predict.

 The universal keypad with its rubberized large buttons and clear markings is not the only solution for making such interactives accessible.
 Other approaches such as that from SFMOMA, discussed previously, allow for making the touchscreen natively accessible without a keypad.
 This diversity of choice is key to devising inclusively designed experiences.
 There is no one-size-fits-all solution in any technical field, and inclusive design is no exception.

 Turning our attention to a non-technology approach, the Museum of Contemporary Art in Chicago recently held a relaxed performance for one of their shows.
-This relaxed performance allowed those with autism, those who have trouble sitting for a long time, those who may not be comfortable sitting in the dark, and many others to enjoy a show, but with some drastically relaxed expectations around audience behavior.
+This relaxed performance allowed those on the spectrum, those who have trouble sitting for a long time, those who may not be comfortable sitting in the dark, and many others to enjoy a show, but with some drastically relaxed expectations around audience behavior.
 As is the case with so many of these examples, while those with disabilities may have been the impetus of such an approach, it proved helpful to so many more visitors—think of a woman who is pregnant and needs more frequent restroom breaks, or a family attending with babies or very young children, for example.
-Holding a relaxed performance is not the only way of including those with sensory impairments.
+Holding a relaxed performance is not the only way of including those with sensory differences.
 Some museums, for example, periodically open their institution an hour earlier to invite those on the spectrum or anyone with a sensory sensitivity to crowds and loud noises to enjoy the museum in a more peaceful way.

 3. Simple and intuitive use